 According to information submitted for the review, the total parking provided is 810 spaces while the minimum parking required is 490 spaces.
-See attached comments from the developer concerning the proposed number of parking spaces provided.
-The location, density, and mix of uses within the development are transit supportive; however, the high parking provision would likely encourage single automobile use.
-It is recommended that the number of parking spaces provided be reduced to encourage transit alternatives within the area.
+ARC staff requests a written statement from the developer addressing the overall large amount of total parking spaces provided in relation to the minimum number of parking spaces required.